valmarinelli/GAIA/README.md

 # UdR_GAIA
-Scripts and libraries created for the GAIA project
+Scripts and libraries created for the GAIA project.

+## Contents
+1. SRSpci, the Solar SpectroRadiometer (SRS) python control interface